-A limiting factor in worldwide simulation through connecting simulation facilities using for instance HLA is often the available bandwidth.
+As discussed in section 7, there is also investigation geared towards an improved support for tool supported VV&A. Enhancements can be made in the scenario definition format to include expected results as an extension to using scenario definition as test scripts.
+Other enhancement can be made for data logging and processing to compare with the defined expected results.
+A limiting factor in world-wide simulation through connecting simulation facilities using for instance HLA is often the available bandwidth.
 The SmartFED tool-suite will be extended with a so-called Federation Timing tool (FEDTim) that can be used to perform specific measurements on data flows between federates in a federation.